 While a dental implant is permanent, the surrounding appliances, such as the abutment and the crown, may need restoration.
 Whether you’ve cracked a crown, or need a new abutment due to normal wear and tear, Drs.
-Potts and Porter are ready to help.
+Potts and Schamel are ready to help.

 What are the Benefits of Dental Implants?

 - Long Lasting | With proper care and maintenance, implants can last an average of ten to fifteen years.

 - Prevent Bone Loss | A missing tooth can cause your bone to deteriorate and your gums to get thinner.
 An implant can encourage bone re-growth around the post.

 - Smile More | Missing teeth can make you uncomfortable with smiling.
 It can be embarrassing to smile.
 Dental implants can secure a crown and replace missing teeth so that you can smile more freely.

 - Look Younger | If you have missing teeth, your facial structure can change, which may make you look older.
 Implants can return the structure to your face and give you a more youthful appearance.

 As with any dental procedure, the first thing you will need is a consultation.
 During this initial visit, we may take x-rays and other scans to determine if you’re a good candidate for dental implants.

 The surgery itself takes place in stages.
 First your jaw needs to be prepared, and later the actual implant can be placed.
 There can be several months of healing between stages.
 Your treatment is unique to you and the amount of time it takes depends on how quickly you heal.